¶¶Òõpro

 Political Science, B.A.

-¶¶Òõpro's political science major can prepare students for advanced study in various areas: law, public administration, international relations, urban affairs, business and political science.ÌýPolitical scientists study power, politics and various political processes, systems and behaviors.Ìý
+¶¶Òõpro's political science major can prepare SLU students for advanced study in various areas: law, public administration, international relations, urban affairs, business and political science.ÌýPolitical scientists study power, politics and various political processes, systems and behaviors.Ìý

 The discipline of political science covers many topics, from campaigns and elections in the United States to economic development and democratization worldwide to diplomacy and globalization.
 Political science majors learn to address big questions, such as what makes a government legitimate or what constitutes a good society.
 They also come to understand causes and mechanisms for addressing significant global challenges like terrorism, poverty, climate change and war.